jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature_Humidity_Sensor_Tutorial.md

--> After cloning the repository, we are going to write the code by using nano command and save it in the wiringpi directory
+-> After cloning the repository, write the code by using nano command and save it in the wiringpi directory

         cd WiringPi

--> Now we nned to write the code for temperature and humidity using the nano command.
-Here an empty text area appears where you need to enter the code.
+-> Later, write the code for temperature and humidity in the empty text area using the nano command.

         nano temp.c // Here temp is the program name.